Hi! I’m Adrian,

 People

-I'm a female combat vet (US Air Force) diagnosed with PTSD, BPD, and a TBI, and I want to change the perception of mental health and explore the ways in which our suffering can be healed.
+I'm a female combat vet (US Air Force) diagnosed with PTSD, BPD, and a TBI, and I want to make DBT more accessible and explore the ways in which our suffering can be lessened utilizing DBT skills.